 Ah the many differences between us and our American brethren.
 There's the way we say tomato, the way we say semi and the way we say urinal (no really, try it).

 In all honesty, with the years of "progress", there's not a massive amount separating us these days.
 Even Oreos have become a permanent supermarket fixture over here.

-Originally titled Townies, the upcoming Seth Rogen/Zac Efron comedy about a fraternity living next door to a married couple, was renamed Neighbors for the US release.
+Originally titled Townies, this past summer's Seth Rogen/Zac Efron comedy about a fraternity living next door to a married couple, was renamed Neighbors for the US release.
 But, thanks to a certain Australian soap being rather well-known in the UK, the word 'Bad" was added to make sure there was no confusion.
 The amended title has also been used in Australia for glaringly obvious reasons.
 Sadly, Neighbours: The Movie is still no way near being a thing.

 The Avengers/Avengers Assemble

 Desperate for the superhero epic not to be confused with the cult 60s TV show, and probably the woeful 1997 movie, Marvel decided to add the word 'assemble' for UK audiences.
 Sadly this didn't translate to at least one scene where Samuel L Jackson's character shouted "Avengers assemble!" and they all stood in a single file, ready for inspection.
 Quick note to Hollywood: the Ralph Fiennes/Uma Thurman Avengers atrocity was an international tragedy.
 We all suffered.

 The intriguingly non-conformist title of the fourth McClane movie (look! no numbers!) was sadly modified for UK audiences to the rather more generic Die Hard 4.0.
 The pointless change was apparently made as the original title was based on the New Hampshire state motto, which would be confusing to us foreigners.
 According to the DVD commentary, both Bruce Willis and director Len Wiseman prefer the 4.0 variation.